-Evaluates a patient’s medical history and educates the patient about his or her condition including the surgical treatment and aftercare
+Evaluates a patient’s medical history and educates the patient about wellness and disease prevention

 Orders and interprets laboratory and imaging tests and prescribes medications

-Diagnoses and treats acute and chronic diseases and conditions that affect the major structures and organs in the chest
+Diagnoses and treats acute diseases and conditions including infections and injuries

-There are 30 specialists practicing Cardiothoracic Surgery in Nebraska with an overall average rating of 4.4 stars.
-There are 19 hospitals in Nebraska with affiliated Cardiothoracic Surgery specialists, including The Nebraska Medical Center, Bryan East Campus and Faith Regional Health Services.
+There are 1211 specialists practicing Physician Assistant (PA) in Nebraska with an overall average rating of 4.2 stars.
+There are 24 hospitals in Nebraska with affiliated Physician Assistant (PA) specialists, including Orthonebraska Hospital, CHI Health St. Elizabeth and Bryan Medical Center - East Campus.